 By Jim Poyser and Simon Armitage CBE.

-By Simon Wade.
+By Paul and Simon Wade.

 A ten year old British Indian boy explores a barren British countryside in Dorrington, Wiltshire, in search of his missing bike and in encountering strangers and moments journeys to understand his mixed identity.

 A series of animations of poetry from schoolchildren around the UK -everywhere from the Orkneys to Gibraltar – providing us with a snapshot of Britishness.

 Animations by Flora Martyr, Nick Black, Katherine Hearst, Oliver Pendle and Sophie Johnson-Hill.